The full and current new State Pension is £159.55 per week. But, your National Insurance record determines how the new State Pension is calculated.

 An Example: After the 6th of April 2016 (having reached retirement age) you have 25 qualifying years on your NI record.

 Divide £159.55 by 35 then multiply by 25.

-Your new State Pension will be approximately £113.97 per week.
+Using the new State Pension calculator this example would be approximately £113.97 per week.

 This is the standard way for the new State Pension calculation if you are born after 2000.
 The same applies if you became a resident in the United Kingdom after the year 2015.

 Each year the new State Pension increases by the highest of the following:

 A State Pension statement will show how much of the new State Pension you may have entitlement to.
 The new government document 'Your new State Pension explained' gives detailed information on the changes to the State Pension scheme.